 Location: Berlin, Maryland

-Have breathtaking adventures and relax at Assateague Island, boasting sandy beaches, maritime forests, salt marshes, and coastal bays.
+Have breathtaking adventures and relax at Assateague Island, which boasts sandy beaches, maritime forests, salt marshes, and coastal bays.

 Assateague Island National Seashore was established in 1962 to protect the island and its natural environment.
 The 37-mile beach is regarded as one of the best on the East Coast.